 - Respecting the privacy rights of individualsgranted by privacy laws;

 We are committed to keeping abreast of all applicable data protection/privacy laws of the jurisdictions in which we operate.

 Appropriate training and support is provided to see that all personnel are aware of the obligations set out in this statement, and follow the firm’s data protection procedures when handling the personal information of others.

 Relevant security procedures are in place and guidance issued to staff explaining their data protection and security obligations.

-When sharing personal information with third parties, we do so only where necessary and seek assurances that the third party has adequate security procedures in place to protect such information.
+When sharing personal information with third parties, we do so only where necessary, in accordance with relevant legal requirements and seek assurances that the third party has adequate security procedures in place to protect such information.

 Clear processes are in place for individuals to raise concerns about how the firm processes their personal information and for resolving any such concerns.

 Our privacy notices are clear, accessible and give sufficient information about how we use and share personal information and where personal information can be updated or corrected.